Rumney, New Hampshire

 Rumney is a town in Grafton County, New Hampshire, United States.
 The population was 1,498 at the 2020 census.
 The town is located at the southern edge of the White Mountain National Forest.

 History

 Rumney was named after Robert Marsham, 2nd Baron Romney (pronounced Rumney).
 The town was originally granted in 1761 by Governor Benning Wentworth to settlers from Colchester and East Haddam, Connecticut.
 It was first settled in 1765; however, some grantees failed to comply with the charter, so Rumney was regranted to another group of settlers in 1767.

 Farmers found the town's soil fertile.
 By 1859, when the population was 1,109, other industries included fifteen sawmills, a large tannery, and a ladder factory.
 The Boston, Concord and Montreal Railroad commenced service to West Rumney in 1850–1851.

+On December 22, 1954 the Automobile License Plate Collectors Association (ALPCA) was founded at Rumney.
+The ALPCA has since expanded into an international organization with members in all 50 states and in 19 countries.

 Geography

 According to the United States Census Bureau, the town has a total area of 110.4 sqkm, of which 108.0 sqkm are land and 2.4 sqkm are water, comprising 2.15% of the town.
 The highest point in Rumney is 2960 ft above sea level on the southern slope of Carr Mountain.
 The Baker River flows from west to east through the center of the town, roughly paralleled by New Hampshire Route 25.
 The town is part of the Pemigewasset River watershed, leading to the Merrimack River.

 The town of Rumney contains several smaller villages.
 Rumney village, the town's central settlement, lies just north of the Baker River.
 Directly to the south, across the Baker River and adjacent to Route 25, is the village of Rumney Depot.
 The village of Stinson Lake, comprising development around the lake of the same name and at the foot of adjacent Stinson Mountain, is in the northern corner of the town, and West Rumney is located along Route 25 near the town's western border.

 Rumney is home to Polar Caves Park, which is well known for its geological views and glowing rock formations.
 It is located along Route 25 near the town's eastern border.